jonshiach/graphics-notes/_sources/_pages/05_Transformations.md

 :::

-Here we have defined the function `translate()` that results the translation matrix for a given translation vector and have called this function to compute `translateMatrix`.
+Here we have defined the function `translate()` that calculates the translation matrix for a given translation vector multiplies the current matrix object by the translation matrix.

 The multiplication of the vertex coordinates by the transformation matrices is done in the GPU as opposed to the CPU.
 This is because GPUs are specifically designed to perform matrix multiplication on millions of vertices in parallel, so doing this in the GPU is much faster and frees up the CPU.
 So we send the transformation matrix to the vertex shader using a  **uniform**, like we did in [Lab 3: Textures](uniforms-section).